jeremiahflaga/jeremiahflaga.github.io/_posts/2024/2024-11-02-everyone-should-be-a-mother-says-eve.md

 > (Wycliffe Bible 1382-1395)

-"But please note that recent versions of the Bible have actually weaken, or make blurry, the meaning of that verse, by replacing the phrase _'thou shalt be under (the) power of thine husband'_ with _'thy desire shall be to thy husband'_.
+"Yes.
+But please note that recent versions of the Bible have actually weaken, or make blurry, the meaning of that verse, by replacing the phrase _'thou shalt be under (the) power of thine husband'_ with _'thy desire shall be to thy husband'_.
 These modern versions have been influenced by feminist ideas."

 "That phrase has nothing to do with being a mother.
-Only the first section of that passage is about mothers."
+Only the first section of that passage is relevant to our current topic, which is about mothers."

 "But that phrase is also in the bible."